Required Courses (pdf)

 A doctorate degree is required in this profession.

-Places of Employment and Outlook - Most chiropractors are in solo practice, although some are in group practice or work for other chiropractors.
+Places of Employment - Most chiropractors are in solo practice, although some are in group practice or work for other chiropractors.
 A small number teach, conduct research at chiropractic institutions, or work in hospitals and clinics.
-Employment of chiropractors is expected to grow faster than the average for all occupations through the year 2008 as consumer demand for alternative medicine grows.

 Educational Advancement - Most state boards require at least 2 years of undergraduate education, and an increasing number require bachelor's degree.
 All boards require completion of an accredited 4-year chiropractic college program, leading to the doctor of chiropractic degree.